alco-company/mortimer-bellis/WORKLOG.md

 * add translations for missing elements
 * fix wrong class name on Dinero::Service
 * show association name when available
 * by default show only user's own records (where applicable)
+* fix bug in link to show_time_material

 ### 25/10/2024